shoganaix/Pixi/README.md

-# Explore My Career Portfolio: A Pixel Adventure
+# Explore My Portfolio: A Pixel Adventure
 **_Welcome to my portfolio!
 A top-down, retro-style pixel art adventure._**

 This website stands as a tribute to my enduring passion for videogames.